pantheon-systems/documentation/source/docs/articles/organizations/base-domains.md

 ## Request the Base Domain

 From your Organization Dashboard, go to Support and open a ticket.
 Select **Pantheon One** as the ticket type, check **non site-related issue**, and use "Custom Base Domain for <Agency Name>" as the subject.
-The body of the ticket should
+The body of the ticket must state the base domain required on the site, like sites.example.com.

 ## Create a Wildcard CNAME Record